 A landing page is one page on your blog that doesn’t have many distractions.
 There’s only one thing you can do: opt-in to your list.

-Here’s my landing page for my Traffic Accelerator Challenge:
+Here’s my landing page for my course, Ready Set Blog for Traffic:

 I don’t have my logo or menu on this page.
 This will help direct readers down the page to see what their call-to-action will be (sign up to the challenge!).

 If you create a separate page for your freebies, you can then create a pin for that page and then share it on Pinterest.
-Here’s my pin for this Traffic Accelerator Challenge:
+Here’s my pin for this course:

 And when you have a pin, you can schedule all your opt-in pins in Tailwind.
 Here are two of my freebies that I offer on Twins Mommy.